 The purpose of this website is provide you with an update of information on dinosaurs.
 I'll try to hit the highlights of recent discoveries in the field, chapter by chapter.
 And I will update these periodically (with dates of new additions listed before the appropriate section).
 (The initial list of updates date to October 2007, when the book was released).

 Additionally, I will provide a link at the bottom to an updated version of the Appendix: Dinosaur Genus List, containing newly named dinosaurs and revised classifications.
-Additionally, I will provide the complete introduction to that Appendix, explaining what I meant by the various size and weight classes.
+Furthermore, I will provide the complete introduction to that Appendix, explaining what I meant by the various size and weight classes.

 SUPPLEMENTARY INFORMATION TABLE OF CONTENTS: